Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 Database migrations are executed automatically by Flyway during application startup.

-For the initial deployment, start the database service first:
+For the initial deployment, start the database service first

 ```bash
 docker compose up -d postgres